defencedigital/moduk-service-manual/src/content/work-with-content-designers.md

 Usually, a content designer works closely with a user researcher and an interaction designer from the start of a project.

-In Alpha, Beta and Live, a content designer creates content that is simple, easy to understand and follows GOV.UK style.
+In alpha, beta and live, a content designer creates content that is simple, easy to understand and follows GOV.UK style.

 If your team does not have a content designer, ask the UCD community for advice.

-## Plan to pair write
+## Pair write with experts

 Content often needs input from experts, for example in policy or security.